fennifith/fennifith.github.io/_posts/2019-4-14-Right-to-Repair.md

 that is only available to authorized and Apple-certified “professionals”.
 After replacing a part, the configuration suite connects to Apple’s server to perform performance and compatibility checks for new parts.
-As described by Apple, “Without this software, an internet connection, and approval from Apple’s servers, the repair is considered incomplete and the computer is rendered inoperable” [(7)][O-Camb].
+As described by Apple, “Without this software, an internet connection, and approval from Apple’s servers, the repair is considered incomplete and the computer is rendered inoperable” [(7)](#O-Camb).
-This functionality effectively prevents any significant repairs by consumers to their own devices, let alone giving "unauthorized" repair centers great reason to worry about their future profit. (expand...)
+This functionality effectively prevents any significant repairs by consumers to their own devices, let alone giving "unauthorized" repair centers great reason to worry about their future profit.

 ## Nebraska Legislation Bill 67